eugen0329/vim-esearch/README.md

 let g:esearch.textobj = 0
 let g:esearch.case    = 'smart'

-" Set the initial pattern content using the highlighted search pattern (if " v:hlsearch is true), the last searched pattern or the clipboard content. let g:esearch.prefill = ['hlsearch', 'last', 'clipboard']
+" Set the initial pattern content using the highlighted '/' pattern (if " v:hlsearch is true), the last searched pattern or the clipboard content. let g:esearch.prefill = ['hlsearch', 'last', 'clipboard']

 " Override the default files and directories to determine your project root.
-Set " to blank to always use the current working directory. let g:esearch.root_markers = ['.git', 'Makefile', 'node_modules']
+Set it " to blank to always use the current working directory. let g:esearch.root_markers = ['.git', 'Makefile', 'node_modules']